-The birth designer wasn’t the only person Wieber met with to help her prepare for her big day.
+The pregnancy navigator wasn’t the only person Wieber met with to help her prepare for her big day.
 She also attended numerous classes offered by Sanford Health and decided to use one of Sanford’s doulas who would be by her side during the birth.

 A doula is a non-medical birth coach there to help a woman before, during and after childbirth, providing emotional support and encouragement.
 Women giving birth at Sanford Health receive care from an OB physician and the support of a certified nurse midwife during their hospital stay.

 “My husband and I don’t know how we could have gone through such fast, hard labor without her,” Wieber says.
 “Hannah, our doula, was so very patient, kind, and understanding.
 She even took photos of us in our first moments as a family of three to help us document the day!
 It was so great to have her there to remind us of different birthing positions and breathing techniques I could use to help with my intense and frequent contractions.”

 While Wieber had a fairly uneventful pregnancy, things changed, though, when she had to be induced when she had gestational hypertension at the end of her pregnancy.
 What could have been a scary situation was eased thanks to her care team.